hdShang/arxiv-daily/docs/cs-LG/2025-06-19/papers/250617345v1-cloud-a-scalable-and-physics-informed-foundation-model-for-crystal-r.md

 ---
 layout: default
-title: CLOUD: A Scalable and Physics-Informed Foundation Model for Crystal Representation Learning
+title: "CLOUD: A Scalable and Physics-Informed Foundation Model for Crystal Representation Learning"
 ---

 # CLOUD: A Scalable and Physics-Informed Foundation Model for Crystal Representation Learning